Time: 9.30am - 12.30pm AEST

-Psychological trauma can occur when a person is not able to cope with a distressing or overwhelming event, or process the emotions involved with their experiences.
+Psychological trauma can occur when a person is unable to cope with a distressing or overwhelming event.

-Professionals including clinicians, frontline staff, supervisors and managers can experience vicarious trauma as a result of hearing about another person’s trauma and witnessing their associated distress.
-Over time, this work-related exposure to clients’ trauma can have a significant impact on professionals’ wellbeing.
+Clinicians, frontline staff, supervisors, managers and other professionals can experience vicarious trauma when hearing about another person’s trauma and witnessing their associated distress.
+Over time, this work-related exposure to clients’ trauma can have a significant impact on health and wellbeing.

-This workshop will explore different types of trauma and how they can impact staff and organisations.
+This workshop will explore different types of trauma, and how they can impact staff and organisations.
 Factors that enhance and undermine resilience will be discussed.
-We will also outline strategies that you can use to manage vicarious trauma and maintain your wellbeing at work.
+We will also outline strategies that you can use to manage vicarious trauma and maintain your wellbeing at work, and at home.

-This workshop is designed for organisations and employees from all sectors who may work with/support clients experiencing challenging circumstances.
+Organisations, employees and clinicians from all sectors who work with or support clients who are experiencing challenging circumstances.